 That said, this contest is more or less a tie between the two platforms.

-OpenCart is a free open source ecommerce platform.
+OpenCart is a free open source ecommerce platform for building an ecommerce website with.

 Sounds good.
 But, don’t let that fool you.
 Not one bit.
 After downloading and installing OpenCart for free, prepare yourself for possible subsequent payments.